silven-mohan/SixtySnap/README.md

 ## 🔧 Features

-- ⏱ 60-second countdown timer
+- ⏱ 60-second countdown timer.
-- 🖥 Console-based interface
+- 🖥 Console-based interface.
-- 🧠 Uses only beginner-friendly C constructs (no libraries like `<time.h>`)
+- 🧠 Uses only beginner-friendly C constructs (no libraries like `<time.h>`).
-- 🌀 Simulated delay using a busy-wait loop
+- 🌀 Simulated delay using a busy-wait loop.

 ## Author- Silven Mohan